-In heavy ion collisions, a centrality dependent suppression of $J/\psi$ production has been observed with increasing centrality coinciding with increasing suppression.
-Although such probes of the quark-gluon plasma are essential, the quarkonium production mechanism is not yet completely understood [4].
-In order to provide a framework to approach this problem, measurements are needed of the dependence of quarkonium production on event multiplicity in p+p collisions.
+In heavy ion collisions, a centrality-dependent suppression of J/ψ production has been observed, with increasing centrality coinciding with increasing suppression.
+Although such probes of the quark-gluon plasma are essential, the quarkonium production mechanism is not yet completely understood [1].
+To address this, further measurements of quarkonium production as a function of event multiplicity in p+p collisions are needed.

-NRQCD calculations [5, 6] featuring parton distribution functions of the colliding protons, a cross section for charm (anti)quark production, and a term for hadronization have been used to model the production.
+Non-relativistic quantum chromodynamic (NRQCD) calculations [2, 3] featuring parton distribution functions of the colliding protons, a cross section for charm (anti)quark production, and a term for hadronization have been used to model the production.
 The widely varied length scales of these processes, from the inverse mass of the charm up to the size of the charmonium state, affords the factorization into these discrete terms.
-Using only hard scattering from the opposing partons, NRQCD under-predicts $J/\psi$ production as a function of multiplicity and is qualitatively incongruent with the measured result [7].
+However, when only hard scattering is considered, NRQCD underestimates J/ψ production as a function of multiplicity and exhibits qualitative discrepancies with experimental data [4].

-Multi-parton interactions (MPI) [6] are additionally employed to better describe the faster-than-linear rise of charmonium production with respect to the event multiplicity.
-Events that feature more numerous interactions are more likely to feature small impact parameters of opposing partons, resulting in enhanced hard-scattering processes such as charmonium production [7].
-Reciprocally, the percolation of color strings may cause a reduction of the soft hadron production and further contribute to the relative enhancement [8].
-Extending the reach in multiplicity allows for the testing of the predictions made with these mechanisms.
+Multi-parton interactions (MPI) [3] are additionally employed to better describe the faster-than-linear rise of charmonium production with respect to the event multiplicity.
+Events that feature more numerous interactions are more likely to feature small impact parameters of opposing partons, resulting in enhanced hard-scattering processes such as charmonium production [4].
+Reciprocally, the percolation of color strings may cause a reduction of the soft hadron production and further contribute to the relative enhancement [5].
+Extending the multiplicity range probed experimentally is important for testing these theoretical predictions.

-\e-mail: brennan.schaefer@lehigh.edu
+^{}e-mail: brennan.schaefer@lehigh.edu